 Multiply the standard deduction on line 33c by the ratio on line 33d.
 Fill in the result on line 33e.

 Exception

-• Dependent with unearned income If you have more than \$250 of unearned income (for example, interest, dividends, or unemployment compensation), and you can be claimed as a dependent for income tax purposes by another person, your standard deduction is limited.
-Use the worksheet below to figure your standard deduction.
+Dependents If you can be claimed as a dependent for income tax purposes by another person, your standard deduction is limited.
+Use the worksheet on the top of this page to figure your standard deduction.